 Biochemistry, Biophysics & Structural Biology

-Washington University’s vibrant interdisciplinary graduate research environment makes it an ideal place for training in both fundamental and applied biological sciences.
-Students in our program start with a common curriculum and have the flexibility to tailor their path according to their own scientific needs and interests.
-The Biochemistry, Biophysics, & Structural Biology (BBSB) program brings together scientists who aim to understand biological systems ranging from single molecules to whole organisms at the level of chemical transformations and molecular interactions.
-Our students address diverse biological questions that include host-pathogen interactions, cancer-related signaling processes, and the nature of protein dynamics.
+The Biochemistry, Biophysics & Structural Biology (BBSB) Program brings together scientists who aim to understand biological systems ranging from single molecules to whole organisms at the level of chemical transformations and molecular interactions.
+Our students investigate diverse topics including protein dynamics, the molecular mechanisms of nucleic acid and cytoskeletal motors, membrane-bound ion channels, metabolic enzymes, immunological signaling, and much more.
+Learning more about how these molecules function leads to insights into a variety of biological contexts including host-pathogen interactions, cancer, metabolic regulation, immunological signaling, DNA-repair, and muscle function to name a few.
 BBSB faculty on both campuses share ties with DBBS programs such as Molecular Microbiology & Microbial Pathogenesis, Immunology, and Plant & Microbial Biosciences.

 The BBSB program encompasses three related research areas: